 Practice Overview

-Emily advises on Human Rights Act applications arising from family proceedings, and alleged deprivation of liberty, special guardianship, placement or relocation of children overseas, foreign adoptions, judicial review of local authority decisions and forced marriages.
-Local Authority instructions: she has represented parents accused of inflicting injury, with learning difficulty/disability and those who lack capacity, as well as those with addictions and cases with an international element.
-She also deals with cases involving residence or contact disputes to a high level.
+Emily has represented parents or intervenors accused of inflicting injury, those with learning difficulty/disability and those who lack capacity, as well as those with addictions and cases with an international element.

 Emily has a strong background in criminal law, having practiced this to a high level earlier in her career.
 She specialised in sexual offences and cases involving children.
 This practice lends support to her family work given the frequent overlap in issues between the jurisdictions.